 The overall crime rate in Hindman is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Being a small city, Hindman does not have a public transit system used by locals to get to and from work.
+Hindman is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Hindman is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.10% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Hindman is somewhat higher than in the average US city of 21.84%: 28.10% of adults 25 and older in the city have at least a bachelor's degree.

 The people who call Hindman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hindman residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hindman include English, Scottish, German, Scots-Irish, and Irish.